 Why is this important?
 Employee turnover and teams changing out or shifting focus happen at a far greater rate than ever before.
 Supportive team environments make a difference.
 When team members participate in the design of their space, the experience itself builds camaraderie even beyond the shared sense of ownership.

-Flexibility for organizations
+Flexibility for organisations

 Why is this important?
 The need for flexibility extends beyond physical space.
 Decision-makers must plan for a future in which dynamic and distributed ways of working are the norm.***